-Research and development is a large function of the UMCSC and revolves around the exploration and inquiry surrounding the use of simulation in medical education, and the development of simulators that serve a specific purpose in the training and assessment of physicians and clinicians.
+Research and development is a large function of the CSC and revolves around the exploration and inquiry surrounding the use of simulation in medical education, and the development of simulators that serve a specific purpose in the training and assessment of physicians and clinicians.
 Abundant research opportunities exist to examine the effects of simulation on patient outcomes, procedural techniques, team management, and other clinical practices.

 Ongoing research includes: